JanFrancksen/Donna/README.md

 # Donna - a monorepo from the future

-This is a starter template for a 2024 monorepo.
+This is an opinionated starter template for a 2024 monorepo.
 It aims to use blazingly fast and modern technology.

 ## Using this template